rickhull/miner_mover/README.md

 It will be loaded by default.
 Note that serial.rb and fiber.rb cannot use multiple miners or movers.

-Execute via `ruby -Ilib bin/ractor.rb`
+Execute via e.g. `ruby -Ilib bin/ractor.rb`

 # Multitasking